VPN (Virtual Private Network)

 For those who wish to start the VPN without any manual input of the username and password, create a file with two entries, one per line.
 The first line gets the user name and the second line gets the password.
 Put nothing else in the file.
 Call the file login.

 Then use the following command to launch the VPNBook service (as root of course), and providing the correct <path to> that points to the appropriate files.

 That should make it easy to incorporate in a permanent start up, if required.
 However, you will need to go to the VPNBook website periodically to obtain the updated username and password, and then update the login file when they change.

-See this complete article in the Sept 2013 edition of the PCLinuxOS Magazine.
+See also this article in the May 2017 edition of the PCLinuxOS Magazine